Eduardo Mondlane: Eduardo Mondlane University

 In 1975, the Universidade de Lourenço Marques founded by the Portuguese and given the name of the capital of Portugal's Overseas Province of Mozambique, Lourenço Marques (now Maputo, Mozambique), was renamed Universidade Eduardo Mondlane, or Eduardo Mondlane University.
-It is still located in the capital city of independent Mozambique.
+It is located in the capital city of independent Mozambique.

 Eduardo Mondlane Lecture Series

 Syracuse University's Africa Initiative hosts the Eduardo Mondlane Brown Bag Lecture Series that invites speakers worldwide to participate in Africana studies.